leomeinel/arch-install/README.md

 :information_source: | Select your preferred kernel in GRUB.

-:information_source: | Log into sysuser account and run.
+:information_source: | Log into sysuser account and run:

 ```sh
 ~/post-install.sh